sictweb/bti425-2020/graded-work/assign5.md

 #### Let's prepare to get data involved

-In the previous assignments, we worked with in-memory data, and with data from your Teams API.
+As in the previous assignments, we will work with in-memory data, and with data from your Teams API.

-Here, we will work with both.
-In addition, the in-memory data will be backed with *local storage*.
-There are many kinds of local storage available, but we are going to use the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) object that's in every browser, and is a property of the browser's `Window` object.

-We can store key-value pairs in local storage.
-Let's assume that both will be string type.
-Can we store objects (e.g. JavaScript objects and arrays)?
-Yes.
-We transform the object into JSON when saving/storing.
-When reading, we transform the string into JSON, which can then become the value of a variable or property.

-While the official documentation ([linked above](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)) is OK, [this article by Craig Buckler](https://www.safaribooksonline.com/blog/2013/10/10/how-to-use-html5-local-storage/) covers all of the functionality we need.
-Read it, practice (before you need to use it), and then use it.

 <br>